jhu-saw/sawATIForceSensor/README.md

 This code is part of the cisst-SAW libraries and components.
 Once the drivers are installed, you can follow the *cisst-SAW* compilation instructions: https://github.com/jhu-cisst/cisst/wiki/Compiling-cisst-and-SAW-with-CMake.

 For Linux users, we strongly recommend to compile with ROS (1 or 2).
-See See https://github.com/jhu-saw/vcs for download and build instructions.
+See https://github.com/jhu-saw/vcs for download and build instructions.
 Use the VCS files for `ati-ft`.

 ## Main example